-In a nutshell, the customer gets what they want and paid for.
+In a nutshell, the customer gets what they want and is paid for.

-Now the question arises what the customer expects from the company?
+Now the question arises of what the customer expects from the company.
 The company must provide the correct type of service to the customer and ensure that the customer is satisfied.

 Open Door Policy is based on the following three principles

 - Customer Care